carlosBabel/review/index.md

 is modern and elegant but at the same time the décor makes you feel like if you were in La Alhambra.</p>
 <p>I really recommend to you to give it a chance, espetially if you want to celebrate a spetial event or maybe succeed
-in a fist date.
+in a first date.
 Just an advice, prepare your wallet because you have to pay for the quality</p>